AkashDas253/Tutorial_React_Native/lessons/android_components/readme.md

 ---

 These Android-specific components and APIs enable React Native apps to interact with platform features such as hardware buttons, permissions, and Toast messages.
-If you need more details or advanced examples, feel free to ask!